 What Are the Different Types of ACH Transfers?

-ACH transfers can be categorized in two ways: ACH credit payments and ACH debit payments.
+To be clear, a wire transfer is not the same as an ACH transfer.
+However, ACH transfers can be categorized in two ways: ACH credit payments and ACH debit payments.
 Oftentimes, these payments are referred to as push payments and pull payments, respectively.

 With an ACH credit payment, the person initiating the transaction will be the payer.
 In other words, the person intending to make the payment will push the payment out of their account and into the authorized receiving account.